Oracle EPM Cloud has Changed.

 Why Oracle is changing EPM Cloud

 In summary, customer adoption has matured over the past five years.
-This has meant customers are more comfortable migrating their entire Enterprise Performance Management workload to public cloud.
-In tandem, Oracle's solution has also matured to the point in which all EPM workloads from planning, reconciliations, close and reporting can be accommodated.
+This has meant customers are more comfortable migrating their entire Enterprise Performance Management workload to a public cloud.
+In tandem, Oracle's solution has also matured to the point in which all EPM workloads from planning, reconciliations, close, and reporting can be accommodated.
 By simplifying the pricing model, Oracle aims to encourage broader and deeper adoption with continuous innovation enabled through the SaaS model.
-This reflects an underlining rationale by Oracle that customers are ready to make buying decisions on a EPM level.
+This reflects an underlining rationale by Oracle that customers are ready to make buying decisions on an EPM level.
 Customers will now pay a single price per user with the ability to expand features as needed to meet changing business requirements.

-New Product Names, Bundles and Pricing
+New Product Names, Bundles, and Pricing

 A useful shorthand: no more "Cloud Service" naming and no more acronyms.
-Rather than a technical sound names, Oracle has opted for names that reflect the "business process" they solve.
+Rather than technical sound names, Oracle has opted for names that reflect the "business process" they solve.
 The new bundle and pricing model aims to provide more value and integration between business processes.

 The new product names: